Cumulus Media (NASDAQ:CMLS) Cut to “Hold” at Zacks Investment Research

-Zacks Investment Research cut shares of Cumulus Media (NASDAQ:CMLS) from a buy rating to a hold rating in a research note published on Monday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of Cumulus Media (NASDAQ:CMLS) from a buy rating to a hold rating in a research report released on Monday morning, Zacks.com reports.

 According to Zacks, “Cumulus Media Inc. is a radio broadcasting company.
 It owns and operates radio stations which provide local programs, music, sports, entertainment, news and advertising solutions.
 Cumulus Media Inc. is based in Atlanta, United States. “

-Separately, B. Riley upgraded shares of Cumulus Media from a neutral rating to a buy rating and set a $14.00 price objective for the company in a research report on Wednesday, May 12th.
+Separately, B. Riley raised shares of Cumulus Media from a neutral rating to a buy rating and set a $14.00 price target on the stock in a report on Wednesday, May 12th.

-Cumulus Media (NASDAQ:CMLS) last issued its quarterly earnings data on Wednesday, May 5th.
-The company reported ($1.07) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($1.88) by $0.81.
-Cumulus Media had a negative return on equity of 9.38% and a negative net margin of 6.76%.
-As a group, equities research analysts forecast that Cumulus Media will post -2.87 earnings per share for the current fiscal year.
+Cumulus Media (NASDAQ:CMLS) last posted its quarterly earnings data on Wednesday, May 5th.
+The company reported ($1.07) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($1.88) by $0.81.
+Cumulus Media had a negative net margin of 9.40% and a negative return on equity of 17.40%.
+As a group, equities analysts anticipate that Cumulus Media will post -0.36 EPS for the current year.

-Several institutional investors have recently made changes to their positions in the company.
-Meeder Asset Management Inc. purchased a new stake in Cumulus Media during the 1st quarter valued at $37,000.
-Public Employees Retirement System of Ohio bought a new stake in shares of Cumulus Media in the 4th quarter worth about $39,000.
-Virtu Financial LLC purchased a new position in shares of Cumulus Media during the 4th quarter worth about $90,000.
-Trexquant Investment LP bought a new position in Cumulus Media during the 4th quarter valued at about $93,000.
-Finally, Citigroup Inc. purchased a new stake in Cumulus Media in the 4th quarter worth about $114,000.
-Hedge funds and other institutional investors own 66.58% of the company’s stock.
+Several large investors have recently modified their holdings of CMLS.
+Geode Capital Management LLC lifted its stake in Cumulus Media by 0.8% in the first quarter.
+Geode Capital Management LLC now owns 144,213 shares of the company’s stock worth $1,313,000 after purchasing an additional 1,123 shares during the last quarter.
+BlackRock Inc. lifted its stake in Cumulus Media by 1.4% in the fourth quarter.
+BlackRock Inc. now owns 122,220 shares of the company’s stock worth $1,066,000 after purchasing an additional 1,687 shares during the last quarter.
+Renaissance Technologies LLC lifted its stake in Cumulus Media by 7.9% in the fourth quarter.
+Renaissance Technologies LLC now owns 56,000 shares of the company’s stock worth $488,000 after purchasing an additional 4,100 shares during the last quarter.
+Meeder Asset Management Inc. bought a new stake in Cumulus Media in the first quarter worth $37,000.
+Finally, Public Employees Retirement System of Ohio bought a new stake in Cumulus Media in the fourth quarter worth $39,000.
+51.97% of the stock is currently owned by institutional investors.

 About Cumulus Media